John M. Truluck, SCCED

 Marketing and Investor Relations Administrator

-Brooks guides marketing and communications efforts to facilitate new business and economic development and support the vitality of existing industry in the county.
-Additionally, she will engage with current and prospective investors while working toward the advancement of DCED’s strategic goals.
-She is directly responsible for all of the organization’s communications platforms including public relations, marketing collateral and social/digital media, as well as stakeholder events.
+McSwain guides marketing and communication efforts to continue the facilitation of new business and economic expansion while supporting the vitality of existing industry in the county.
+Additionally, she will engage with current and prospective investors while working toward the advancement of DCED’s strategic initiatives.